BhushanChowta/Omnify-task-WebApp/README.md

 ## Overview

 This repository contains the implementation of a Discount Module for the Omnify Booking System using PHP and Laravel.
-The module is designed to handle various discount rules and integrates with the existing system via APIs [Doc Link](https://docs.google.com/document/d/1CuZxolA5w_7mFxrUweT542I3FGnjE8Yj7Q8--HQ5ZHE/).
+The module is designed to handle various discount rules and integrates with the existing system via APIs.
+[Omnify Site Link](https://app.getomnify.com/)
 ## Objective

 Develop a discount module to apply discounts based on different rules and integrate it with the existing booking system.
 The module includes CRUD operations for managing discounts and an API for applying them.
+[Doc Link](https://docs.google.com/document/d/1CuZxolA5w_7mFxrUweT542I3FGnjE8Yj7Q8--HQ5ZHE/)

 ## Initial Research